metapolator/metapolator/Docs/roadmap.md

 * **Develop a better understanding**

-  So that we don't forget, a lot of work is done before even starting to work on the first Milestone, and this work continues: thinking over and over about what we are doing and if we are still going in the right direction.
+  So that we don't forget, a lot of work was done before even starting to work on the first Milestone, and this work continues: thinking over and over about what we are doing and if we are still going in the right direction and learning about METAFONT from Knuth's books.

 1. Ignition!
 [July 4]
 ----------